The Contemporary Master Painter Garff in the Gripenberg Art Collection in Hlesinki, disclosed in the Artbook “Brother Color and Sister Light”

 “Surely I yearned to be remembered for having delivered during my existence something of substantial value to humanity.
-In the late 80s, I started a classical Greek-inspired cycle, portraying scenarios with sculptures in a wide range of styles, including Classical, Hellenistic, Minoic and Cycladic art.
+In the late 80s, I started a classical Greek-inspired cycle, portraying scenarios with sculptures in a wide range of styles, including Classical, Hellenistic, Minoic, and Cycladic art.
 The inspiration gained from the full immersion in those historical eras was overwhelmingly corroborating: the statues appeared to take life under my brush while the mystical atmosphere of those eras captured my soul in rapture.
-I never lacked the inspiration, to be honest, but during that period the creative flow was so powerful that I perceived it as an uncontrolled flow of energy streaming down to the painting.
-In conjunction with that blessed inspirational connection, I was practising a spiritual discipline regarding the “liberation of the thought”. “
+I never lacked inspiration, to be honest, but during that period the creative flow was so powerful that I perceived it as an uncontrolled flow of energy streaming down to the painting.
+In conjunction with that blessed inspirational connection, I was practicing a spiritual discipline regarding the “liberation of the thought”. “

 A variation of the previous slideshow framing Enrico Garff’s paintings

 1981 Enrico Garff was back in Italy, this time in Sicily where contacts seemed more promising.
 Quite soon he exhibited a series of new paintings in collaboration with Jano Barbagallo and Gianni Pennisi in the Galleria La Spirale in Acireale, and he was introduced to the much beloved Sicilian poet Renzino Barbera who wrote the introduction for Enrico’s exhibition in the Palazzo Corvaja in Taormina in May and June 1981.Source Wikipedia

 Press Release Archive in Highlights regarding Art Exhibitions, Critiques, Accolades